singnet/time-series-anomaly-discovery/README.md

 ## Docker image

-In order to build and run a docker image for this service use the command described bellow.
+In order to build and run a docker image for this service use the commands described bellow in the project's root directory.

 ```
+# build the docker image
 docker build -t times-series-anomaly-discovery:dev .

+# run the container and service
 docker run -tdi --name time-series-anomaly-discovery-container times-series-anomaly-discovery:dev

+# enter the container
 docker exec -it time-series-anomaly-discovery-container /bin/bash
 ```